 Background of the Department

-The Print Journalism Department of the FJC is situated at Abune Petros Campus and trains students in degree program in the field of journalism with the necessary cognitive and practical abilities and transferable skills to contribute to the building of a just political and social system in the country.
+With two major streams of Radio and Television, the Broadcast Journalism Department of the FJC is situated at Abune Petros Campus and trains students in undergraduate degree program in the field of journalism with the necessary cognitive and practical abilities and transferable skills to contribute to the building of a just political and social system in the country.
+Although few working journalists were sent abroad for short term training on Radio as well as Television broadcasting, nothing much happened to the profession for many years as far as educated journalists with professional competency trained within the domestic environment of higher educational institutions was concerned.